Skip to content

 Sendblue will POST the endpoint you provide in status_callback whenever the status of a message changes to one of the following:

-Below is an example of the POST body that is sent to the status_callback URL for a delivered message:
+Below is an example of the POST body that is sent to the status_callback URL for a sent message:

 {